Giving Tuesday 2024: Access our free resource hub today!

 Your CTR is the percentage of people who opened your email and clicked on a link within the message.
 A high click-through rate means you’ve successfully enticed your audience to explore your content and take action.

-CTR is an essential metric for nonprofit marketers because it helps you better understand your audience.
-Engaging subject lines, layouts, and visuals translate to a higher CTR, but it’s up to you to experiment and learn what resonates best with your audience.
+CTR is an essential metric for nonprofit marketers because it helps them better understand their audience.
+Engaging subject lines, layouts, and visuals translate to higher CTRs, but it’s up to them to experiment and learn what resonates best with their audience.

 If you use an email marketing tool, it should showcase your CTR within its reporting metrics.
 If not, you can also calculate your email CTR manually.
 Here’s how: take the number of clicks your email received and divide that by the number of people who opened your email.
 Multiply that number by 100 to show a percentage.

 Your CTR can vary depending on the email type and specific audience preferences.
-If you have a lower CTR, now is the time to set a goal to improve it.
+If your CTR is lower, now is the time to set a goal to improve it.

 How to Increase Email Click-Through Rates